waveform80/pisense/docs/faq.rst

 ====

 To be rather blunt, I'm not a fan of the Sense HAT's `official API`_.
-This probably sounds a bit strange coming from someone who played a part in it (I wrote the joystick handling side of it, and later the desktop Sense HAT emulator)!
-Still, pisense was originally my attempt, back when the Sense HAT was relatively new, to make an API the way *I* wanted.
-It was a rough experiment back then and I didn't want to "pollute" the space by offering a competing API to the official one, so I left it as just that: an experiment available from my GitHub pages, but not properly documented, tested, or packaged.
+This probably sounds a bit strange coming from someone who played a small part in making it (I wrote the joystick handling side of it, and later the desktop Sense HAT emulator)!
+Originally pisense was my attempt, back when the Sense HAT was relatively new, to design an API the way *I* wanted.
+It was a rough experiment and I didn't want to "pollute" the space by offering a competing API to the official one, so I left it as just that: an experiment available from my GitHub pages, but not properly documented, tested, or packaged.

 Over the years, I've wanted to actually use the Sense HAT in a few applications and each time I've tried, I've found myself frustrated by the inconsistencies